dyhpoon/dyhpoon.github.io/resume.md

     - Develop "Grab for Instagram" in both Android and iOS version.
     	- Award the 19th Webby Awards Official Honoree — *MOBILE SITES & APPS "Best Use of Mobile Camera"* in 2015
-    	- Over million of users have downloaded and rated 4+ in [app store](https://itunes.apple.com/hk/app/grab-for-instagram-your-instagram/id546639267?mt=8)
+    	- Over million of users have downloaded and rated 4+ in [app store](https://itunes.apple.com/hk/app/grab-for-instagram-your-instagram/id546639267?mt=8) and [google play](https://play.google.com/store/apps/details?id=com.grandsoft.instagrab)
     	- Over 100,000+ of active users are using daily
 <div class="section group">
 	<div class="col span_1_of_3">